jescott07/runge-kutta-method/duffing_oscillator/README.md

     return y,u
 ```

-To investigate the relation between amplitude (A) and period (P) for different values of $\beta$, we will build a function that defines the variables (letting $\beta as an argument) as we did before, however it varies yi from 0 to 100 and 100 points and compute A and P for each one:
+To investigate the relation between the amplitude (A) and period (P) for different values of $\beta$, we will build a function that defines the variables (letting $\beta$ as an argument) as we did before, however it varies yi from 0 to 100 in 100 points and compute A and P for each one:

 ```python3